-Not only are home cooked meals just better for you, but they often time require more activity than driving to a restaurant to get take out.
+Not only are home cooked meals just better for you, but they often require more activity than driving to a restaurant to get take-out.
 Try some new recipes to keep it challenging and fun.
-Another benefit is that cooking meals will also require you to go to the grocery store more frequently which is another walking activity.
+Another benefit is that cooking meals will also require you to go to the grocery store more frequently, which is another walking activity.

 - Use Reminders

 If you find yourself struggling to move enough during the day, consider setting reminders for yourself.
 And every time the timer goes off, you get up and do some sort of activity.
 You can pre-arrange these activities, or simply stretch each time, whatever you prefer.
 These reminders should be set to go off at least once every hour.